 Coastal extremes tools and data

-Tide gauges provide the most direct observational record of extreme sea levels at the coast.
+Tide gauges and wave buoys provide the most direct observational record of extreme sea levels at the coast.

 Canute 3.1 includes Still Water Level calculations based on tide gauges, coastal models, and *new* beach wave setup; for both AR4 and AR5 emissions scenarios.